tracee/tracee/README.md

 TracEE is designed with performance in mind.
 It does not introduce global synchronization and cleans up the MDC after each invocation lifecycle.
 A real benchmark is pending...

-These automatically generated context ids (like request- and session-identifiers) are configurable in length and allow you to choose a tradeoff between the chance of _uniqueness_ in time and data overhead depending on your load scenario.
+The automatically generated context ids (like request- and session-identifiers) are configurable in length and allow you to choose a tradeoff between the chance of _uniqueness_ in time and data overhead depending on your load scenario.

 ## Security considerations